stakater/Konfigurator/examples/parsing-multiline-logs-with-fluentd.md

 - [fluent-plugin-slack](https://github.com/sowawa/fluent-plugin-slack) (Used for sending slack notifications)

 Once you have installed the plugins mentioned above, you can proceed to the next step.

+### Fluentd Configuration validation API server
+This is responsible for validating the rendered fluentd configuration by the Konfigurator before mounting to the fluentd deployment.
+So broken syntax is not allowed to use as the fluentd configuration and fluentd stable functioning is guaranteed.
+You can use your own validator.
+If you don't have it, please use [this](https://github.com/stakater/fluentd-config-validation-webhook).
+Of course, this validation process is not mandatory, optional.

+### Json schema validation webhook API server
+Application-specific configurations are specified in the pods' annotations.
+Then these are used to render the fluentd configuration in the konfigurator reconcile loop.
+If application specific configurations have broken schema, the renering is failed.
+To avoid this failing, we register Json Schema validation webhook in the k8s admission controller.
+If the application deployment manifests have a specific key (ex: `fluentdConfiguration`) in their annotations, then the validation webhook is performed.
+You can use your own validator.
+If you don't have it, please use [this](https://github.com/stakater/jsonschema-validation-webhook).
+Of course, this validation process is not mandatory, optional.

 ## Setting up Fluentd